cisco-asp-web/LTRMSI-3000/lab_4/sonic_cli_reference.md

 # SONiC Quick Reference Guide for CLI Commands
 ## Description:

-This page is to help those new to SONiC have a quick reference guide for CLI commands.
+A short reference guide for SONiC CLI commands.
+This guide does not cover the complete SONiC CLI

 ## Contents
 - [SONiC Quick Reference Guide for CLI Commands](#sonic-quick-reference-guide-for-cli-commands)